alby-francis/iTunesApiSearch/README.md

 # iTunesApiSearch
-A search application for an artist's tracks by searching the artist's name using itunes api "https://itunes.apple.com/search?term="
+A application for Android or ios to search tracks by searching the artist's name using itunes api "https://itunes.apple.com/search?term="

 To directly run on android or ios simply scan barcode on  this link 'https://expo.io/@alby_francis/itunes-search' through expo client.